atelekes/Sprang_pattern_designer/README.md

   - To change the number of rows and columns, hover the cursor over the corresponding label, then use the mouse wheel to set the desired value.
-- Click the Save button, enter the pattern name, and press Enter to save the pattern in the 'saves' folder.
   - Saved patterns can be loaded and edited at any time via the Open menu.
   - ⚠️ WARNING!
 There is no automatic save.
     Unsaved changes will be lost if you close the program or open a new pattern.

+Technical Details:
+- Uses embedded Python 3.13.5
+- Main program is written in Pygame
+- Tkinter is used for the file opening and saving functionality

 Technical Details:
 - Uses embedded Python 3.13.5